-Our next All Age Church service is Sunday 9th May 2021.
+Our next All Age Church service is Sunday 9th May 2021, theme is Mothers Day.

 All Age Church is an informal service suitable for everyone, but particularly children.
 We hold this service monthly on the second Sunday at 11.15am.
 We have fun activities, songs, reflection, video focused on the theme of the day, e.g. Christmas, Easter, Fathers Day, nature etc. Above are some photos taken at one of our recently.
 This is fun for everyone so please come along.

 the new Most Holy Trinity Church Church on Stanmore Rd, Avonside is under way.

 The construction of

 a $3.5 million church in Avonside has begun.

 The Most Holy Trinity Church on Stanmore Rd was destroyed in the